zhu/documentation-website/_data-prepper/core-apis.md

 ## Authentication

 The Data Prepper Core APIs support HTTP Basic authentication.
-You can set the username and password with the following configuration in `data-prepper-config.yaml`:
+Set the username and password with the following configuration in `data-prepper-config.yaml`:

 ```yaml
 authentication: